-Despite the dangers of mercury itself, there’s no concrete evidence that the mercury contained in silver fillings causes major ailments.
-Ultimately, whether or not silver fillings are dangerous to your health is a decision that you need to make.
-If you’re worried over the safety of mercury in your mouth or if you’re convinced that silver fillings are adversely affecting your health, then you should consider replacing them.
-Talking to your dentist about the option of having your Amalgam fillings replaced with a safer option.
+Despite the dangers of mercury, there’s no concrete evidence that the mercury contained in silver fillings causes any major ailments.
+Ultimately, you need to make a decision whether or not you’re okay with silver fillings in your mouth.
+If you’re worried over the safety of mercury or convinced that silver fillings adversely affect your health, then you should consider replacing them with white fillings.
+Talk to your dentist and come up with a plan to have your Amalgam fillings replaced.

-The next most important reason people choose to replace silver fillings is due to aesthetic concerns.
+The other reason people choose to replace their silver fillings is due to aesthetic concerns.
 Having lots of large silver fillings in your mouth can give you a metal-mouth appearance.
-These silver fillings could show up when you are talking, smiling and taking photos.
-Replacing these older, silver fillings with white ones is guaranteed to enhance your smile as well as self-confidence.
+These silver fillings could show up when you’re talking, smiling or taking photos.
+Replacing these older silver fillings with white ones is guaranteed to enhance your smile and self-confidence!

-Many dentists nowadays are starting to move away from using silver fillings in favor of white fillings.
-There are lots of dental offices that offer an Amalgam free environment.
-This is primarily the result of health concerns over mercury as well as cosmetic demands of today’s patients.
-If you have many older silver fillings in your mouth, chances are they were placed decades ago.
+More dentists are starting to move away from using silver fillings in favor of white fillings.
+There are lots of dental offices that offer an Amalgam-free environment.
+If you have several old silver fillings in your mouth, chances are they were placed decades ago.
 These fillings may be cracking or gathering cavities underneath them.
-Consequently, there is a high probability that your older Amalgam fillings are due a replacement.
-It might not be a bad idea to consider having all your Amalgam fillings replaced at this point.
+There’s a high probability that your older Amalgam fillings are due a replacement.
+It might not be a bad idea to have all your Amalgam fillings replaced with newer white fillings.

 Developing tooth sensitivity

-Replacing your silver fillings with white ones could lead to tooth sensitivity.
-The larger your silver fillings, the higher the risks associated with developing tooth sensitivity.
-Every time an old filling is removed and replaced, there is a chance that your tooth becomes sensitive.
-Usually, the tooth sensitivity is temporary and resolves on its own within several weeks or months.
-However, sometimes the sensitivity ends up being permanent and won’t go away.
-You should be very cautious when considering replacing your existing silver fillings if you already have sensitive teeth or have very large existing silver fillings.
+Replacing your silver fillings with white ones can lead to tooth sensitivity.
+Every time an old filling is removed and replaced, there’s a chance that your tooth becomes sensitive.
+The larger your silver fillings, the higher your risks of developing tooth sensitivity afterward.
+This tooth sensitivity is usually temporary and resolves on its own within several weeks or months.
+However, sometimes the sensitivity ends up being permanent.
+You should be very cautious when replacing your existing silver fillings, especially if you have sensitive teeth or very large silver fillings.

-There is always an inherit risk associated with replacing any dental filling.
+There’s always a risk of needing additional treatment whenever your dentist works on your teeth.
 This is no different when it comes to replacing your silver fillings with white ones.
-Occasionally, your replacement filling can become painful to bite pressures.
-In these cases, your tooth most likely requires a crown instead of a filling.
+Occasionally, your replacement filling becomes painful to bite pressure.
+In these cases, your likely going to require a crown on your tooth.
 Other times, you could develop a lingering toothache that doesn’t improve with time.
-Should this occur, you require a root canal treatment to eliminate the pain.
-So what started out with a simple replacement filling, could end up being much more problematic.
+Unfortunately, this means that your tooth has become infected and you require a root canal!
+Thus, what started out as a simple Amalgam replacement, could end up being a much bigger problem.